WHAT TYPE OF SHOOTING DO YOU DO?

-As I’m sure you can understand, the Home Office and the Police require us to know about our members and membership may be subject to checks and references.
+As we’re sure you can understand, the Home Office and the Police require us to know about our members and membership may be subject to checks and references.

 CAN I SHOOT AS A VISITOR?

 We welcome members of other clubs who can shoot on payment of the range fee.
+Visits should be arranged in advance and proof of club membership may be required.
 We also organise taster evenings for members of groups, organisations or companies that can come and use the range for an evening's shooting.
 If you and your colleagues are interested in organising a visit please use the Contact Us form and we will get back to you to arrange a suitable date.

 WHAT DO I NEED TO GET STARTED?